open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-planet-installation-and-configuration.md

   - macOS El Capitan 10.11 and newer macOS releases
   - At least 4GB of RAM
   - VirtualBox prior to version 4.3.30 must NOT be installed.
+- If your system **does not** satisfy requirements above, you can install [Docker Toolbox](https://docs.docker.com/toolbox/overview/), which uses Oracle VirtualBox instead of HyperKit.
+Please follow the official guide [Install Docker Toolbox on macOS](https://docs.docker.com/toolbox/toolbox_install_mac/).

 - What the install includes: The installation provides Docker Engine, Docker CLI client, Docker Compose, Docker Machine, and Kitematic.

 #### Install and run Docker for Mac